gemeofficial/gemeblog/blog/2025-12-31-geme-terra-2-debuts/index.md

 In 2018, 24% of all municipal waste generated in the EU was landfilled.
 As [the European Commission report](https://environment.ec.europa.eu/topics/waste-and-recycling_en) indicates, landfill waste can have dangerous effects on human health and on the environment.
 The average European produces 5 tons of waste each year.
 In contrast, only 38% of waste in the EU is recycled, and over 60% of household waste still ends up in landfills in some EU countries.

 According to [the EU's waste hierarchy](https://ec.europa.eu/environment/topics/waste-and-recycling/waste-framework-directive_en), landfilling is the least preferable option and should be limited to the necessary minimum.
 Whether in the US or the EU, governments are committed to reducing food waste from retailers to individuals, including introducing [methods of composting organic waste at home](https://www.epa.gov/recycle/composting-home) and setting out [laws to limit the share of municipal waste landfilled to 10% by 2035](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202501892&qid=1763688194910).
+Solutions like GEME Terra II help households take meaningful action at the source.

 ![How to reduce waste at home](./img/how-to-reduce-waste-at-home.jpg)